Iran president cancels Turkey visit amid Syria rift

 President Mahmoud Ahmadinejad had been invited by Turkish Prime Minister Tayyip Erdogan to the central city of Konya on Monday for an annual ceremony marking the death of Rumi, the 13th century Sufi mystic.

-Anatolian quoted diplomatic sources as saying Ahmadinejad had canceled his trip because of a conflict in his schedule.
+Anatolian quoted diplomatic sources as saying Ahmadinejad had cancelled his trip because of a conflict in his schedule.

 Tensions between Turkey and Iran have risen over Syria.